cheesesashimi/oc-oneliners/hypershift/README.md

 ## create-hosted-cluster.sh

 This script creates a hosted cluster within your management cluster.
 To use:
-`$ create-hosted-cluster.sh 'my-hosted-cluster-name'`
+`$ create-hosted-cluster.py --cluster-name 'my-hosted-cluster-name'`

 ## destroy-hosted-cluster.sh

 This script deletes a hosted cluster within your management cluster.
 To use:
-`$ destroy-hosted-cluster.sh 'my-hosted-cluster-name'`
+`$ destroy-hosted-cluster.py --cluster-name 'my-hosted-cluster-name'`

 This script will fetch the infra ID and base name from the hostedcluster object and pass it into the Hypershift destroy command.